CreativeCodingLab/NeuroCave/README.md

 - Network files: a ".csv" file per subject containing the adjacency matrix of the connectome.
 - Topology files: a ".csv" file per subject containing the different topological and clustering information for each region.
 Topological information are expected to be an (x,y,z) vector for each label.
 Clustering information are expected to be an integer number starting with 1.
+The clustering information column name should have the keyword "Clustering", i.e. "XYZ-Clustering".
 - Configuration file: a "index.txt" file that lists the available network and topology pair files and associates them to the subject ID.